marziehf/marziehf.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I lead [Cohere Labs](https://cohere.com/research), where we study how to make AI systems trustworthy, collaborative, and globally inclusive.
 My research explores multilingual and culturally adaptive models, data-efficient learning, and new evaluation methods that capture real-world impact.
-I’m also fascinated by **creative and open-ended tasks** as manifestations of intelligence: how visual and verbal systems learn, communicate, and express ideas across languages and modalities.
+I’m also fascinated by the creative and expressive dimensions of intelligence: how systems translate between modes of understanding, from verbal to visual or intuitive to formal; the creative reconstructions that shape how knowledge is represented, shared, and understood.
+At its core, my work aims to advance the science of systems that learn, communicate, and generalize across the full diversity of human experience.